Meet Jennifer McClellan, Who Is Running To Be The First Black Woman Governor Of Virginia

 Ahead, we spoke with McClellan about her priorities for Virginia, tearing down the state's monuments to white supremacy, being pregnant while in office, and more.

-You are announcing your candidacy for governor amid the global pandemic and widespread protests for racial justice.
-Why do you feel that this an urgent moment to run for governor?
+You are announcing your candidacy for governor amid the global pandemic and widespread protests against racial injustice.
+What about this moment spurred your decision to run?

-"I got interested in government because I learned from my parents, who grew up during the depression and in the segregated south, that government could either be a force for positive change or a force that gets in the way of progress for some and oppresses others.
+"I got interested in government because I learned from my parents, who grew up during the Depression and in the segregated South, that government could either be a force for positive change or a force that gets in the way of progress for some and oppresses others.

-"I come from a lifetime of service, first in my community and now as a Legislator, to make sure that we are being a force that solves problems and makes progress.
-We are in a critical moment in, not just our country but here in Virginia, to decide what kind of Virginia we are going to be.
-Are we going to be a Virginia that works for everyone, doesn’t leave anyone behind, that finally address systematic inequity that we’ve been grappling with for over 400 years?
+"I come from a lifetime of service, first in my community and now as a legislator.
+We are in a critical moment in not just our country, but here in Virginia, to decide what kind of Virginia we are going to be.
+Are we going to be a Virginia that works for everyone, doesn’t leave anyone behind, that finally addresses systematic inequity that we’ve been grappling with for over 400 years?

-Advertisement

 "I have seen firsthand in this sort of inflection point of four different crises that are going on, that leadership is critical to the direction we’re going to take.
-And so, the health pandemic, the economic crisis, the reckoning with racial injustice … and there’s also a growing lack of faith in government’s ability to solve problems.
+We're in a health pandemic, the economic crisis, the reckoning with racial injustice — and there’s also a growing lack of faith in government’s ability to solve problems.
 I think I can help navigate us towards a future that helps address all of those issues and makes clear we are going to be a Virginia where no one is left behind."

+Advertisement

-What are the top issues that you want to focus on?
+What are the top issues that you plan to focus on?

 "We are going to need to rebuild Virginia’s economy, but rebuilding to where we were when this pandemic started is not good enough.
 We need to rebuild our economy in a way that addresses systematic inequity, doesn’t leave anyone behind, recognizing certain new types of businesses and new trends that are coming, so that we have an economy for the 21st century.

-"Critical to that is we need a strong, healthy public education system that also doesn’t leave anyone behind.
-I’m the daughter of a third-generation educator and I learned from my parents and my own experience that a good quality education is critical to economic development, is critical to healthy communities and is critical to a thriving democracy.
+"Critical to that is a strong, healthy public education system that also doesn’t leave anyone behind.
+I’m the daughter of a third-generation educator and I learned from my parents and my own experience that a good-quality education is critical to economic development, to healthy communities, and to a thriving democracy.

-"Third is access to quality affordable healthcare for all.
-You cannot have healthy, thriving communities if the people who live in them who are sick cannot access treatment and cannot access primary care, preventative care to prevent illness.
-And so all three of those are interrelated but those are my top three priorities."
+"Third is access to quality, affordable healthcare for all.
+You cannot have healthy, thriving communities if the people who live in them who are sick cannot access treatment and care."

+The Reproductive Health Protection Act you fought for takes effect on July 1.
+How will you make sure that Republicans don’t roll back these rights again?

+"I will fight any efforts to roll this back.
+I was the first member of the House of Delegates to be pregnant while in office.
+That gave me a unique perspective while fighting those bills on how those restrictions impact a woman, her relationship with her physician, and I will do everything within my power to keep any restrictions from being re-instituted either as governor or between now and then as a legislator."

 Advertisement